You are currently viewing How to Treat Bad Debts in Tax Calculations

 The Concept of Bad Debts in Tax Calculations

-Bad debts arise when a company extends credit to customers but is unable to collect the owed amounts.
+Bad debts arise when a company extends credit to customers but is unable to collect the amounts owed.
 In accounting, these debts are written off as they are deemed uncollectible, reflecting a loss in the company’s financial statements.

 However, the treatment of these write-offs for tax purposes differs significantly from their treatment in financial accounting.